You’ve weighed the pros and cons of the AP program, and you would like to have your student try out a class or two.

-Or maybe your student is homeschooled and would benefit from the challenge and college credit that can come from preparing for an AP exam.
-Or, perhaps your student would like to try an AP exam in a class that isn’t offered at their school.
+Or, maybe your student is homeschooled and would benefit from the challenge and college credit that can come from preparing for an AP exam?

 Most online classes are self-paced, which can be great for motivated students but a real drawback for those who tend to procrastinate.